-Shared ownership properties are leasehold, and homes with a short lease (under 80 years) become increasingly hard to sell.
+Shared ownership properties are leasehold, and homes with a short lease (of under 80 years) become increasingly hard to sell.

-Check that you would be able to obtain a lease extension if it becomes necessary.
+You should check that you can obtain a lease extension if necessary.

-You are not allowed to sub-let a shared ownership property (unless you have staircased to 100 per cent ownership).
+As we mentioned, you are not allowed to sub-let a shared ownership property unless you have staircased to 100% ownership.

-You are allowed to let out one or more rooms to lodgers/flatmates, but you must be living in the property permanently yourself.
+While you are allowed to let out one or more rooms to lodgers or flatmates, you must be living in the property permanently yourself.

 Can I apply for shared ownership?

-Usually you will also have to be a first-time buyer – if you do own a home, you must already be in the process of selling it.
+Usually you will have to be a first-time buyer although you may be eligible if you meet other criteria.
+If you own a home, you must already be in the process of selling it.

-You will also need a good credit, rent and/or mortgage history, and enough savings to cover both the mortgage deposit and the moving costs.
+You will also need a good credit, rent or mortgage history, and enough savings to cover the mortgage deposit and moving costs